tacc-wbomar/Core-Styles/src/lib/_imports/objects/o-fixed-header-table/readme.md

 A [table]({{path './table' }}) with its header pinned during vertical scroll.

+_Do not add the class to a wrapper unless your use case demands one.
+Do not create a wrapper unless your use case demands it.
+(One may already exist.)_

 > **?&#x20DD; Explanation**
 >
 > [You can’t position: sticky; a `<thead>`.
 Nor a `<tr>`.
 But you can sticky a `<th>`…][source]